fferflo/tiledwebmaps/readme.md

 ## Finding tile providers

-:warning: **Some tile providers like Google Maps and Bing Maps charge payment for tile requests.
+:warning: **Some tile providers like Google Maps, Bing Maps and MapBox charge payment for tile requests.
 We are not responsible for charges incured when using this library!**

 :warning: **This library does not enforce usage limits.
 Make to sure to stay within the allowed quota for each tile provider!**